Our Science

 Pushing the boundaries of what’s possible.

 The T-win® cancer vaccine platform is designed to stimulate T cells against tumor cells and the most important immune-suppressive cells – Tregs and tumor-associated macrophages (TAMs) – in the TME, turning it into an anti-tumor, pro-inflammatory environment.
-The T-win® platform’s novel and highly differentiated mechanism of action has demonstrated strong clinical activity in a Phase 1/2 clinical trial, without additional systemic toxicity when administered in combination with an approved anti-PD-1 therapy.
+The T-win® platform’s novel and highly differentiated mechanism of action has demonstrated clinical activity without additional significant systemic toxicity when administered in combination with an approved anti-PD-1 therapy.

-IO Biotech aims to improve outcomes with the development of cancer vaccines with novel dual mechanisms of action to optimize treatment response, without adding toxicity, in both advanced and earlier stages of cancer.
+IO Biotech aims to improve outcomes with the development of immune-modulatory, off-the-shelf therapeutic cancer vaccines with novel dual mechanisms of action to optimize treatment response, without adding toxicity, in both advanced and earlier stages of cancer.

 IO112

-IO112 is our wholly owned, novel T-win® vaccine candidate that is designed to activate and expand T cells specific for arginase-1.
-Arginase-1 is highly expressed by difficult-to-treat tumors – including breast, colorectal, pancreatic, prostate, and ovarian cancers – that are associated with high levels of immune-suppressive cells in the TME.
+IO112 is our wholly owned, novel T-win® immune-modulatory, therapeutic cancer vaccine candidate that is designed to activate and expand T cells specific for arginase-1 positive/-expressing cells.
+Arginase-1 is highly expressed in difficult-to-treat tumors – including breast, colorectal, pancreatic, prostate and ovarian cancers – that are associated with high levels of immune-suppressive cells in the TME.
 By directing T cells against tumor cells and immune-suppressive cells in the TME expressing arginase-1, IO112 could offer a new therapeutic option to patients with these tumor types.